Outrageous Fortune's Robyn Malcolm calls for help for Māui dolphin

 Outrageous Fortune star Robyn Malcolm has called on the Government to do more to help the world's smallest and rarest dolphin.

-Ministers are currently consulting on a plan to extend protections for the Māui dolphin, of which there are thought to be as few as 57 left alive, and the dwindling Hector's dolphin population, both of which are only found in New Zealand waters.
+Ministers are currently consulting on a plan to extend protections for the Māui dolphin, of which there are thought to be as few as 57 left alive, and the Hector's dolphin population, both of which are only found in New Zealand waters.

 The draft proposal would see restrictions on trawling and set-netting in the dolphins' habitats extended, marine sanctuaries expanded further down the west coast of the North Island and east of the South Island and more restrictions put on seismic surveying in waters.

-But environmentalists say the changes are too incremental and that every bycatch is catastrophic, given the Māui dolphin is on the brink of extinction.
+Environmentalists say the changes are too incremental and that every bycatch is catastrophic, given the Māui dolphin is on the brink of extinction.
+The fishing industry, meanwhile, says they go too far and will cost jobs for no benefit.

-Malcolm joined a small Greenpeace march of about 30 people carrying dolphin-shaped signs on Monday, to hand a 55,000-signature petition to Environment Minister Eugenie Sage.
+Malcolm joined a small march, organised by Greenpeace and World Animal Protection, of about 30 people carrying dolphin-shaped signs on Monday, to hand a 55,000-signature petition to Conservation Minister Eugenie Sage.

-Their submission to the Government's review calls for the ban on trawling to be extended further, to depths of 100m, and an urgent rollout of electronic monitoring and cameras on ships in the areas.
+Their submission to the Government's review calls for the ban on trawling to be extended further, to depths of 100m, dolphin habitats, and an urgent rollout of electronic monitoring and cameras on ships in the areas.

 Malcolm said protecting the dolphins was a national responsibility.